-On September 20, Seed Intellectual Property Law Group LLP will host “Latest Trends in IP, Brand Alliance and Strategies,” an afternoon panel discussion on important trademark topics brought to you by some of Seattle’s preeminent brand owners.
-Counsel from Starbucks Corporation, Amazon.com, and The Pokémon Company International, Inc., as well as leading IP academics, will discuss topics ranging from the latest brand strategies employed by industry leaders, the recent brand alliances, and impacts of AI on the practice.
-This seminar is presented by the Seattle chapter of the CHIZAI (IP) Group.
+On September 20, Seed Intellectual Property Law Group LLP was the proud host of “Latest Trends in IP, Brand Alliance and Strategies,” an afternoon panel discussion on important trademark topics brought to you by some of Seattle’s preeminent brand owners.
+Counsel from Starbucks Corporation, Amazon.com, and The Pokémon Company International, Inc., as well as leading IP academics, discussed topics ranging from the latest brand strategies employed by industry leaders, the recent brand alliances, and impacts of AI on the practice.
+This seminar was presented by the Seattle chapter of the CHIZAI (IP) Group.

 Seminar Location: Columbia Center, 701 Fifth Avenue, Floor 40 Conference Room, from 3:00 – 5:00 p.m.